esimscd/Assignments/README.md

-# CFG Assignment 1 - Git and GitHub
+# Assignment 1 - Git and GitHub

 This repository will be used for the first assignent to demonstrate the use of Git commands and GitHub